williamgilpin/flowtrace_docs/flowtrace_matlab.md

 ## Debugging

+Flowtrace uses `nargin` to set defaults.
+Make sure that `params` is defined as a `struct()`if you choose to pass it to `flowtrace()`, even if none of its fields are defined.
+If you want to use all default parameters, do not pass any object to `flowtrace()` in the fourth input position.

 ## Future

-Bug reports and pull requests are encouraged.
+Bug reports and pull requests are encouraged through [GitHub](https://github.com/williamgilpin/flowtrace_matlab).

 <script>